dpaul73/alfred-myinstants/README.md

     - To search for instants containing "mlg", run `i mlg`, choose an instant, then hit `enter` to play it.
     - You can play custom instants by uploading them to [Myinstants.com/new](http://www.myinstants.com/new).
 - `ibest` - get best of all time instants and play them
-- `itrending` - get trending instants and play them
-- `inew` - get new instants and play them
 - `ifavs` - get list your favorites
     - To add favorties, login to [Myinstants](http://www.myinstants.com) and add your favorite sounds.
     - By default the favorites are pulled from my favorites soundboard, to get your own favorites you must set the workflow environment variable `favorites` to your username.